fleschutz/my-backups/README.md

 Data Backup & Recovery
 ======================

 Gain peace of mind and back up your data reliable and often.
-This repo contains a checklist (see below) with backup scripts and documents for a professional and comfortable local backup of your data.
+This repo contains the following checklist with backup scripts and documents for a professional and comfortable local backup of your data.

 📋 Planning & Preparation
 --------------------------